GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/troubleshooting-rdp.md

 ## Other errors

-If you are seeting other error messages, try manually establishing a Cloud IAP TCP forwarding tunnel:
+If you encounter other error messages, try manually establishing a IAP TCP forwarding tunnel:

 1. If you have not installed the Cloud SDK yet, [download and install it first :octicons-link-external-16:](https://cloud.google.com/sdk/docs/downloads-interactive).